-Tabs Information Tab Description System Information The ${\bf System\ Information}$ tab provides information on the installed CPU and motherboard and the BIOS version.
-Smart Fan Auto The Smart Fan Auto tab allows you to specify a Smart Fan mode South the Advances The Smart Fan Advance tab allows you to adjust the smart fan speed.
+Tab Description System The System Information tab provides information on the installed CPU and motherboard and the BIOS version.
+Smart Fan Auto The Smart Fan Auto tab allows you to specify a Smart Fan mode Seen fan The Smart Fan Advance tab allows you to adjust the smart fan speed.
 The fans will run at different speeds according to system temperatures.
 Using the Smart Fan option you can adjust the fan's workload according system temperatures or you can fix the fan speeds using the RPM Fixed Mode option.
 Click the Calibrate button and the fan speed will be shown in relation to overall fan workload after calibration.
 The Reset button can revert the fan settings back to the last saved values.
 System Alerts The System Alerts tab allows you to monitor hardware temperature, voltage and fan speed, and set temperature/fan speed alarm.
 Record The Record tab allows you to record changes in system voltages, temperatures, and fan speeds.
 Please note, the recording will stop if you exit the Record tab during the recording process.